 The Doctor of Occupational Therapy (OTD) Program prepares students to become occupational therapists.
 The program is designed to develop the next generation of doctorally trained occupational therapists who will be able to rigorously implement evidence-based practice, understand care delivery models, and meet the future occupational needs of society.
 Students will develop the skills needed to assume leadership roles within health, education, and wellness systems.
-The OTD curriculum includes course objectives and learning activities that prepare students beyond the generalist level of an occupational therapist in practice skills, research skills, administration, professional development, leadership, advocacy and theory.
+The OTD curriculum includes course content and learning activities that prepare students beyond the generalist level of an occupational therapist in practice skills, research skills, administration, professional development, leadership, advocacy and theory.

 Pitt's OT program is currently ranked #3 in the nation based on the most recent surveys of Best Graduate Schools by U.S. News & World Report.